HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 #### CDS Discovery
 {:.no_toc}

 Prior to a hook trigger and subsequent processes, the EHR MUST initiate a CDS Discovery (Figure 2).
 CDS Discovery is to identify CDS services and obtain associated prefetch templates.
 A prefetch template is a dictionary of read and search requests for needed resources of a particular service.
 The PDDI CDS service MAY provide a prefetch template for each service, and the EHR SHOULD populate prefetch templates with relevant patient data for the anticipated CDS Hook request.
+The CDS discovery response is for the system and would not be viewed by the clinician.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 2: CDS Service Discovery </strong></figcaption>